 Read the telegram again.
 Does the sender state what the problem is?
 It is most likely about the amount of endorsements you received.

-Now check your endorsement levels and check those of Vice Delegate Francois Isidore.
+Now check your endorsement levels and check those of Vice Delegate Dreadton.
 Are your endorsements more than or nearing their own?
 If so, then that is definitely a very serious issue.

 Reply to the sender to ask what you can do to lower your endorsements to the proper levels.

 Keep in mind... if you fail to follow through on lowering endorsement levels or fail to respond to the telegram, the Security Council may deem you as a potential threat to the North Pacific's security and you may possibly be ejected, banned, or both, from the North Pacific by the delegate.
 We both know you don't want that, so it's a good idea to listen to them and work with them.
 They are all nice people after all.

 If you are suspicious of the sender of a telegram and they claim to be of the Security Council, check the list of members here.
 If they are not on this list, do the following:

 Save a screenshot of the telegram that was sent to you.
 Do not lose this screenshot!
 It may become vital evidence.

 Save the telegram and ensure it remains as an Archived telegram.

 Impersonation of a Security Council member is a crime and is regarded as Fraud.
 DO NOT impersonate a member of the Security Council and DO NOT follow the instructions of an imposter.